 How traveling affects your mind?
 How does it feel to travel full-time?
 These blog posts deal with the psychology of travel.

-Besides traveling and working as a journalist, I’ve studied psychology in the University of Jyväskylä, Finland.
+Besides a traveler and a former journalist, I’m also a clinical psychologist here in Finland.
 As I combine my interests, writing about the psychology of travel in my travel blog has felt like a natural choice for me.

 I don’t just want to show different destinations of my trip around the world.
 Pictures and descriptions are nice, but I want to offer you more depth.
 I want you to know what I’m feeling as I travel.
 I wrote most of these stories during my 2-year trip around the world without visiting home for over two years.

 The Psychology of Travel